bradp/pears/README.md

 There are a few [Hugo](https://gohugo.io) starter kits available.
 None of them fit what I was looking for.
 I decided to make my own starter kit, filled with the things I used to quickly build static sites.
 This isn't a theme you add to a Hugo setup and extend, it's a toolbox for you to modify to your exact needs.

-:warning: Currently, Pears is in a **very very early** state of development. :warning: Things will break and change.
+:warning: Currently, Pears is in a **very very early** state of development.
+Things will break and change.
 All contributions are welcome to get to a stable release.

 ## 🏆 Goals